nadeulab/IgCaller/README.md

 ###### IG/TCR reconstruction:
 * highSensitivity (-hs): highSensitivity = no: runs faster by skipping low-confidence rearrangements. highSensitivity = yes: may run significantly slower in some samples since it tries to recover low-confidence rearrangements [no/yes, default = yes].
+* minimumNumberOfNucleotidesSoft (-mnns): Minimum number of soft-clipped nucleotides to consider a read as split-read and number of nucleotides to be aligned on a J-V, J-D or D-V break in order to recover the read as a split-read covering the rearrangement [integer number higher than 0, default = 5].
+* phaseReadsBasedOnMutations (-prbm): Phase reads based on mutations identified in the V gene.
+They will be used to reconstruct the sequence on the V gene but not considered to calculate the score and mapping quality [no/yes, default = yes].
 * keepInsertSizeOnlyRearrangements (-kisor): Specify if IG/TCR rearrangements supported only by insert-size reads (i.e., no split-reads) should be kept [no/yes, default = no].
 If kept, they are labeled with the tag 'Rearrangement without junction coverage' and the nucleotide sequences, functionality, identity to germline, and other features are not computed.
 If specified, these rearrangements are reported in the filtered output independently of the value specified in the '-rop' argument.
-* phaseReadsBasedOnMutations (-prbm): Phase reads based on mutations identified in the V gene.
-They will be used to reconstruct the sequence on the V gene but not considered to calculate the score and mapping quality [no/yes, default = yes].
-* minimumNumberOfNucleotidesSoft (-mnns): Minimum number of soft-clipped nucleotides to consider a read as split-read and number of nucleotides to be aligned on a J-V, J-D or D-V break in order to recover the read as a split-read covering the rearrangement [integer number higher than 0, default = 5].
+* collapseSequences (-cs): Collapse IG/TCR sequences if they are similar at nucleotide level.
+If so, the sequence of the rearrangement supported with the highest score is kept, but number of reads and read names are merged in the output [no/yes, default = yes].
+* collapseSequencesSimilarity (-css): Cutoff of similarity between two IG/TCR sequences in order to be collapsed [0-1, default=0.98].
 * shortReportedVseq (-shortV): Make V sequence start at (approx) FR1 [yes/no, default=yes].
 *	mappingQuality (-mq): Mapping quality cut off to filter out reads for IG/TCR V(D)J reconstruction [default=0].
 *	baseQuality (-bq): Base quality cut off for samtools mpileup for mutation analysis [default=13].